Modular-topology optimization of structures and mechanisms with free material design and clustering

 \subsection{Wang tilings}

 In this work, we adopt the concept of Wang tiles---a natural generalization of the PUC---as a convenient formalism for describing modular assemblies.

-Visualized as unit squares with colored edges and a~fixed orientation, the concept of Wang tiles was developed by and is named in honor of Hao Wang to simulate the $\forall \exists \forall$ decision problem of predicate calculus in mathematical logic.
+Visualized as unit squares with colored edges and a~fixed orientation, the concept of Wang tiles was developed by, and is named in honor of, Hao Wang to simulate the $\forall \exists \forall$ decision problem of predicate calculus in mathematical logic.
 In an equivalent domino problem, \citet{wang1961} assumed an arbitrary but fixed finite set of unitary tiles or dominoes and asked whether one can determine that their copies can cover an infinite plane while satisfying the domino rule of matching colors at shared edges of adjacent pieces; see \Fref{fig:wt} for an illustration.

 An answer to the domino problem flourished in the work of Wang's student \citet{berger1966}, who proved that, in addition to tilesets that can cover the infinite plane by repeating periodic patterns, \textit{aperiodic} tilesets also exist which satisfy the tiling objective yet forbid any periodic arrangement.
 Hence, the domino problem is not decidable.
 Since then, numerous aperiodic tilesets have emerged; see \citep[Chapter 11]{grunbaum1987} for a thorough introduction.